Skip to content

 Exercise 1: Start the IDE

-2. It will ask for a workspace, select: c:\Work\hatteralkalmazasok\workspaces\adatvez
+2. It will ask for a workspace, select: c:\Tools\hatteralkalmazasok\workspaces\adatvez

 3. If there is a webshop project in the Project Explorer already, delete it: right-click the project / Delete, and check Delete project contents on disk